nerangafernando/nerangafernando.github.io/README.md

 35. A Matrix form of the Jacobi-Trudi Identity, Discrete Mathematics Seminar, University of South Florida, February 8, 2010.

+## Other Research Related Activities

+* A research visit to California State University, August 10 - 16, 2025.
+Host: Daniel J. Katz

+*  Workshop on Research experiences for undergraduate faculty, Richard N. Merkin Center for Pure and Applied Mathematics, The American Institute of Mathematics, Caltech, Pasadena, CA, July 27 - 31, 2026.

+* Organizer of the special session on finite fields and their applications at AMS Sectional Meeting at Boston College, March 28 - 29, 2026.  https://www.ams.org/meetings/sectional/2331_program_ss12.html#title

 ## Teaching Experience